aws-samples/aws-alien-attack/infrastructure/README.md

 Check more details about the services/products used by expanding this section below.

 By the way, would you like to confirm if that's the real cost?
 Want to do some math yourself?
+Or do you want to run the "Alien Attack Pricing Workshop" ?

 <details><summary>List of used services
 </summary>